HectorVilas/odin-library/README.md

 - - the book title
 - - the author
 - - number of pages
-- - a disabled checked/unchecked checkbox showing the "readed" status
+- - a disabled checked/unchecked checkbox showing the "read" status
 - - an "edit" button
 - an edit/add book modal with:
 - - an input text for book title
 - - an input text for author
 - - an input number for pages
-- - a checkbox for "readed"
+- - a checkbox for "read"
 - - a "save"/"add" button (context sensitive)
 - - a "cancel"/"delete" button (context sensitive)